prometheus-operator/website/content/docs/getting-started/installation.md

 toc: true
 ---

-We offer few approaches to install Prometheus Operator in your Kubernetes cluster:
+There are different approaches to install Prometheus Operator in your Kubernetes cluster:

 - [Install using YAML files](#install-using-yaml-files)
 - [Install using Kube-Prometheus](#install-using-kube-prometheus)

 ### Pre-requisites

-For all the approaches that are listed on this page, all you will need is access to a **Kubernetes cluster with kubectl!!** For this, you can check the official docs of Kubernetes [here](https://kubernetes.io/docs/tasks/tools/)
+For all the approaches listed on this page, you require access to a **Kubernetes cluster!** For this, you can check the official docs of Kubernetes available [here](https://kubernetes.io/docs/tasks/tools/).

 Version `>=0.39.0` of the Prometheus Operator requires a Kubernetes cluster of version `>=1.16.0`.
 If you are just starting out with the